 Serverless drastically reduces deployment and maintenance complexities.

 Scaling resources is super easy with serverless.
 There is a dynamic allocation of resources to execute certain functions by auto-scaling its capabilities to fulfill the requests.
-Easy scalability makes serverless one of the promising development architecture.
+Easy scalability makes serverless one of the promising development architectures.

 Furthermore, zero fault-tolerance and high availability of resources are extra advantages.
 Developers don’t need to maintain and constantly check for the availability of servers and the resilience of systems.
 These are built-in characteristics when you chose serverless.